 Dear traveler, this tour will not be available during the winter season.
-It’ll be available again after 01.05.2017.
-Early bookings can be made using our online reservation system.
+It’ll be available again after 15.04.2018 Early bookings can be made using our online reservation system.
 For all bookings made prior to 31.3.2018 we will give you Belgrade airport (train station/bus station)-Belgrade hotel transfer for free.

 Serbia has several UNESCO sites and four of those are concentrated in West Serbia.
 If you are UNESCO sites fan this tour will give you plenty of reasons to feel happy.
 We will visit monasteries Žiča, Studenica, Sopoćani, Đurđevi stupovi (Tracts of St. George) and St. Peter’s and Paul’s church, where only Žiča is not on UNESCO’s list, but it’s not diminishing its beauty and importance.

 You will meet #YourSerbiaHost at your hotel or other place of your stay in Belgrade and you will continue together in the direction of West Serbia. Žiča is first monastery where we’ll stop on this tour, it’s located near town of Kraljevo (Kingstown if translated) and we’ll make a visit to this XIII century seat of Serbian Orthodox bishopric, for which purpose was originally built.
 This is where medieval archbishops were residing and where Serbian kings were crowned.

 After Žiča we will stop by to a nearby village where old restaurant „Kod Mira“ operates for last 200 years, managed by the same family, here we’ll have lunch, enjoying local specialties.